Please forgive the ridiculously long headline.

 I occasionally use an analyzing tool, to see if I’m leading with engaging prose.
 This one scored off the charts, but more importantly, it made me laugh.
 Who knew that dogs could be dinner dates or that ass-kicking boots and diabetes could share space in the same sentence with ice cream sandwiches?

 But I digress.
 (Even though every noun in that headline is relevant to my story.)
 The reason I bring up ice cream sandwiches is that I used to eat them for dinner every night.
-Yes, I lost weight while eating ice cream.
+And, I lost weight while eating ice cream.
 In fact, I lost forty pounds by eating ice cream every night.
 (Of course I know how absurd it sounds, but it’s also far more dangerous than it sounds, too.)

 You’d think by losing the forty pounds, I could walk around kicking ass in my ass-kicking boots anytime I wanted, but it was actually more difficult than you’d think.